sammygb26/Obsidian/Learning/Reasoning and Agents/Logical Agents.md

 ![[Pasted image 20220212220140.png]]

 The problem is we would need to keep adding these axioms for every possible action this is called the **representational frame problem**.
 This is a problem as in the real world there are very many **fluents** so it becomes impossible to describe how the real world actually functions.
+It would take $O(mn)$ frame axioms when $m$ is the number of different actions and $n$ is the number of fluents.
 We can just say it only changes when a certain action is taken as follows.

 ![[Pasted image 20220212220609.png]]